It Pays to be Efficient

 Most of the time, being more environmentally friendly simply means making better use of what you already have.
 If you have an older home, or even a newer one, a few simple upgrades can really reduce your impact:

-And if you’re ready to make some improvements around your house, you can actually use the equity in your home to pay for it (and a lot more) with a HELOC from us.
+If you’re ready to make some improvements around your house, you can actually use the equity in your home to pay for it (and a lot more) with a HELOC from us.

 Have you made any home improvements to decrease your environmental impact?
 Tell what you’ve done at Garrett Chappell (GChappell@pmcu.org).